-Unique, soothing, talented, "we can hold a conversation" are the comments I consistently receive.
+Unique, soothing, "we can hold a conversation" are the comments I consistently receive.
 My musical hope is to be part of beautiful settings and to enhance the settings by playing rock & roll songs and Americana songs in the classical guitar style (often called fingerstyle guitar).
 I will sing a few tunes and pick old time banjo tunes as well.
 I enjoy a main stage as well as being in the corner.
-Often, I'm part of the scene, playing as folks are enjoying great food, wine/craft beer, letting the stress vanish, conversing without shouting and commenting as they leave, "The guitar music was really very nice.
-We'll be back!".
+Often, I'm part of the scene, playing as folks are enjoying beautiful food, wine, craft beer, and letting the stress vanish as the guitar music rolls on by.
 In addition, my goal is to provide peaceful moments for listeners and my hope is that the peaceful moments will remind the listeners of the author of peace – Jesus.

 Well, that's my bio - the music!
 Ok, so I'll say a few words about me.
 I play ~ 75 times a year at restaurants, wine tastings, weddings, by the soaking pools, country clubs and a few festivals as a solo artist or with the very successful duo, Two Guitars Telling A Story.
 I'm a passionate nut.
 I love fingerstyle guitar and work extremely hard at being the best guitarist I can be.